-The project is planned to be located in Aswan Governorate- Markaz Daraw approximately 40 km north-west of Aswan city and 15 km from nearest village Benban, near the Luxor-Aswan Road.
+The project will be located in Aswan Governorate- Markaz Daraw approximately 40 km north-west of Aswan city and 15 km from nearest village Benban, near the Luxor-Aswan Road.
 Benban village consist of three affiliated villages, Benban Qebli, Benban Bahari and El Raqaba villages6.
 Kom Ombo Markaz is the second close urban centre to the PV park at a distance of about 25 km.

-6The Administrative Classification of Aswan Governorate, Governorate Information Centre, 2011
+6 The Administrative Classification of Aswan Governorate, Governorate Information Centre, 2011